DonczewLab/SLAM-Seq_Analysis/README.md

 ## 9) Authorship & Contributions

-**Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm-managed HPC enviornment, modularized the pipeline structure, implemented all processing steps, integrated spike-in normalization support, and created the documentation.
+**Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm-managed HPC environment, modularized the pipeline structure, implemented all processing steps, integrated spike-in normalization support, and created the documentation.

 **John Ridenour** – Developed original SLAM-Seq scripts used as the foundation for this pipeline.